Toogii2019/Toogii2019/README.md

 Experienced in Designing, Planning and Building, Operating and Maintaining IP Network / Telecommunication.
 Ability design and build a Front-End and Back-End of the Web Application.
 Experienced in Data Structures, Algorithms.

+Education: Bachelor in Electronics, Masters in Networking and Telecommunication

 ### Area of Expertise

 1. Network Engineering